See also

 In this tutorial, we demonstrate LINQ-based feedback of data from the demodulation path of a readout sequencer, which allows sequencers to exchange acquisition data with low latency.

-We cover two data types:
+We cover two data types in this tutorial:

 I/Q Data — The (weighted) integrated result triggered by the